-Project Name and Sponsor Project Name: 40' Hybrid Motor Coach Replacement (94 Vehicles) Implementing Agency: SFMTA Prop L Expenditure Plan Information Prop L Program: 06- Muni Transit Maintenance, Rehabilitation, and Replacement Prop L Sub-Program (if applicable): 06a- Vehicles Other Prop L Programs (if applicable): Project Information Brief Project Description for MyStreetSF (80 words max): This project is to replace the 94 hybrid 40' vehicles that were procured in 2013 and have reached the end of their useful life.
-The original scope of work was to replace these 94 vehicles with zero emission vehicles but due to impacts from COVID, facility upgrade progress to support electric buses is delayed and the SFMTA has to purchase additional hybrid vehicles for this procurement.
-The intention of this procurement is to conditionally accept the vehicles in 2 years from start of procurement.
-This would help to lower the average age of the bus fleet, which increases service reliability.
-Project Location and Limits: San Francisco Supervisorial District(s): Citywide Is the project located on the 2022 Vision Zero High Injury Network ?
-Yes Is the project located in an Equity Yes Priority Community (EPC)?
-Yes Which EPC(s) is the project located in?
-Citywide Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero).
-This project is to replace the 94 hybrid 40' vehicles that were procured in 2013 and have reached the end of their useful lives.
-The original scope of work was to replace these 94 vehicles with zero emission vehicles but due to impacts from COVID, facility upgrade progress is delayed and the SFMTA has to purchase additional hybrid vehicles.
-The intention of this procurement is to conditionally accept the vehicles in 2 years from start of procurement, which would help to lower the average age of the bus fleet.
-Vehicles will be procured through a Cooperative Agreement through a state contract.
-The estimated cost per vehicle, based on previous contracts, escalation, and inflation, is \$1.15 million.
-Effective October 1, 2019, the Innovative Clean Transit regulation requires all public transit agencies in the state to transition from internal combustion engine buses (ICEBs) to zero-emission buses (ZEBs), such as battery-electric (BEB) or fuel cell electric (FCEB), by 2040.
-The regulation requires a progressive increase of an agency's new bus purchases to be ZEBs based on its fleet size.
-The SFMTA submitted the Rollout Plan for the California Air Resources Board's reugulation, updated in July 2022, which outlined the procurement schedule for 40' and 60' battery electric buses.
+Project Name an d Sponsor

+Project Name: 40' Hybrid Motor Coach Replace

+Implementing Agency: SFMTA

+Prop L Expenditure P lan Information

+Prop L Program: Rehabilitation, and Replacement

+Prop L Sub-Program (if applicable): 06a- Vehicles

+Other Prop L Programs (if applicable):

+Project Infor mation

+Brief Project Description for MyStreetSF (80 words max): reached the end of their useful vehicles with zero emission veh progress to support electric bu hybrid vehicles for this procure accept the vehicles in 2 years fr I hybrid 40' vehicles that were procured in life.
+The original scope of work was to reduce the licles but due to impacts from COVID, factoricles but due to impacts from COVID, factoricles but due to impacts from COVID, factoricles in delayed and the SFMTA has to purtice ment.
+The intention of this procurement from start of procurement.
+This would help hich increases service reliability. place these 94 cility upgrade chase additional is to conditionally

+Project Location and Limits: San Francisco

+Supervisorial District(s): Citywide

+Is the project located on the 2022 Vision Zero High Injury Network?
+Yes Is the project located in an Equity Priority Community (EPC)?
+Yes

+Which EPC(s) is the project located in?
+Citywide

+Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero). reached the end of their useful vehicles with zero emission veh progress is delayed and the SF intention of this procurement is procurement, which would help procured through a Cooperation.
+The estimated cost per vehicle, \$1.15 million.
+Effective October 1, 2019, the I transit agencies in the state to the zero-emission buses (ZEBs), succession buses (ZEBs), succession buse ZEBs based on its fleet size. hybrid 40' vehicles that were procured in lives.
+The original scope of work was to licles but due to impacts from COVID, factor MTA has to purchase additional hybrid verto conditionally accept the vehicles in 2 to to lower the average age of the bus flew Agreement through a state contract.
+I based on previous contracts, escalation, annovative Clean Transit regulation requirements based on previous contracts, escalation, annovative Clean Transit regulation requirements based on previous contracts, escalation, annovative Clean Transit regulation requirements based on previous contracts, escalation, annovative Clean Transit regulation requirements based on previous contracts, escalation, annovative Clean Transit regulation requirements based on previous contracts, escalation, annovative Clean Transit regulation requirements based on previous contracts, escalation, annovative Clean Transit regulation requirements based on previous contracts, escalation, annovative Clean Transit regulation requirements. replace these 94 cility upgrade ehicles.
+The years from start of et.
+Vehicles will be , and inflation, is res all public he buses (ICEBs) to ectric (FCEB), by w bus purchases n for the California